 Players are eligible for Tournament Play provided they meet the criteria established by Little League’s “Residency and School Attendance Player Eligibility Requirement.”
-In all divisions, any eligible player who has participated in weight (8) regular season games by the start of Tournament Play in their respective district is eligible to play.
+In all divisions, any eligible player who has participated in eight (8) regular season games by the start of Tournament Play in their respective district is eligible to play.
 A total of six (6) games is needed to establish eligibility to participate in the Little League International Baseball or Softball Senior Division Tournaments.
 In the other teenage divisions, local leagues have the flexibility to structure their regular season teams to ensure the best experience for their players, while still forming tournament teams in the same or different divisions, as long those teams are comprised of players who meet all residency/school, age, and participation eligibility requirements.

 Due to illness or injury, the local league Board of Directors may waive the minimum participation requirement for players to participate in the Little League regular season.

 Selecting a Tournament Team